markmbaum/emf/README.md

 ###### EPRI's "Red Book"

-The editon of [EPRI](http://www.epri.com)'s "Red Book" that I worked from to replicate FIELDS calculations is titled "Transmission Line Reference Book: 345 kV and Above, Second Edition."
+The edition of [EPRI](http://www.epri.com)'s "Red Book" that I worked from to replicate FIELDS calculations is titled "Transmission Line Reference Book: 345 kV and Above, Second Edition."
 Section 8.3 outlines the calculation of electric fields.
 Section 8.4 outlines the calculation of magnetic fields.
 Appendix 8.1 details how to calculate the maximum field magnitude from horizontal and vertical component phasors, which might sound almost trivial but is more involved than expected.

 ###### Other Things